BeefreeSDK/beefree-sdk-docs/getting-started/readme/installation/configuration-parameters/README.md

 - Implement all relevant callbacks for complete functionality
 - Test with different `workspace.type` values for AMP compatibility

 This comprehensive configuration guide serves as your single source of truth for all Beefree SDK parameters.
-Each parameter is documented with its type, default value, description, and practical examples to help you customize the editor to meet your specific requirements.
+Most parameters are documented with their type, default value, description, and practical examples to help you customize the editor to meet your specific requirements.